 Yes.
-Our Flight Coordinators will call your insurance company on your behalf and attempt to obtain pre-authorization, whenever necessary.
-In these instances, AeroCare will be responsible for submitting all claim forms and other required documentation.
-If we are able to obtain an authorization from your insurance company we will not require payment at the time of service.
+Our Reimbursement Specialists will liaise with your insurance company on your behalf and attempt to obtain pre-authorization, whenever necessary.
+In these instances, AeroCare will be responsible for submitting all claim forms, letters of medical necessity and other pertinent documentation.
+If AeroCare is able to obtain an authorization from your insurance company we will not require payment at the time of service.

 If I must pay out of pocket, how much might the service cost?

 Many factors determine the final cost of an air ambulance transport.
 The primary factors being the distance flown, the type of aircraft utilized, and the medical needs of the patient in flight.
 A Domestic transport of modest distance in a twin engine aircraft could cost less than $10,000.
 On the other hand, the cost of a cross country transport of a very critically ill patient in a long range jet would increase commensurately.
 Fortunately, as a direct provider of Air Ambulance Services, AeroCare can minimize these costs!
 Through efficient scheduling and special one-way pricing arrangements many clients can see final costs on the lower end of the ranges.

 What questions can I ask to determine if an Air Ambulance company is qualified?